i-sanyam/sanyamaggarwal.com/content/blog/go-goa-gone-private.md

 ![I Love Candolim banner at a pond](/static/images/goa/i_love_candolim.jpg "Welcome to Goa!")

 Daaru was brought in advance by [Dhillon](https://www.linkedin.com/in/dhillon-harpreet/).
-After two shots in and went to Candolim, an amazing dine-in in [Uptown](https://www.instagram.com/uptowngoa) and enjoyed the live music there.
+Two shots in and we went to an amazing dine-in in [Uptown](https://www.instagram.com/uptowngoa) and enjoyed the live music there.
 Had a walk at Candolim Beach.

 ### Day 2 - Friday, November 25, 2022
 Went to hire [Activas](https://en.wikipedia.org/wiki/Honda_Activa) for rent first thing in the morning.
 Had breakfast at [a very bad place](https://goo.gl/maps/EcEAAyLHXZz4S3TK7).
 Most of the outlets open late and if you are in a similar situation you will ask yourself, why you are a morning person in Goa 🤦‍♂️.
 We visited [Aguada Fort](https://en.wikipedia.org/wiki/Fort_Aguada), what a hot day it was!